-Joanna Huling is a Massachusetts-based performer and educator who for many years enjoyed a thriving career in the Greater Washington D.C. area.
+Joanna Huling is a Maryland-based performer and educator in the greater Baltimore-Washington Metro area.
 She has performed throughout the United States and Europe, with venues including the John F. Kennedy Center for the Performing Arts, The Music Center at Strathmore, Maryland Theatre, Maryland Hall for the Creative Arts, and Schlesinger Hall among many others.